-Chalk mark (or "contact patch") size can vary with tip hardness and shape, and with shot speed, but the average size is about 5/32" or 4 mm.
+Chalk mark (or "contact patch") size varies with tip hardness and shape, and with shot speed (see TP B.22), but the average size is about 5/32" or 4 mm.
 Maximum english is about 3 to 4 "chalk marks" or "contact patches."

 A "tip of english" is also sometimes interpreted to mean "the amount of english that creates one diamond of angle change across the table" (i.e., one "diamond" of english); however, this will vary with the type of shot, the angle into the cushion, and table conditions.
 Here's a photo from an AZB post by Patrick Johnson illustrating this interpretation:

 Obviously, it requires lots of feel and experience to know what tip position is required for each shot to create the amount of sidespin needed (e.g., to create the desired rebound angle change off a cushion).
 However, it is helpful to be able to communicate this amount to others in a clear and meaningful way.
 Clearly, based on the various common interpretations above, "tips" means too many radically-different things to too many people to be useful.
 A qualitative or percentage scale is much more meaningful.
 For example: